-While AGTS does not provide cafeteria food services, seminary students may purchase meals located in Cantrell Student Union.
+Seminary students may purchase meals located in Cantrell Student Union.
 Special meal plans are available for graduate students.
-There are many local eating establishments within close proximity to the seminary.
-In addition, several vending machines and kitchen facilities are provided in the student lounge.
+There are many restaurants within close proximity to the campus.
+Vending machines and kitchen facilities are provided in the student lounge.

 Students are strongly encouraged to make arrangements to provide health insurance coverage for themselves and their families.
 Policy requires international students to carry health insurance while enrolled at the seminary.
-Contact the Business Office or the Enrollment Office for further information.
+Contact the AGTS Business Office or the Enrollment Office for more information.

-A student handbook is accessible on the AGTS website [www.agts.edu].
-A copy can be downloaded free of charge in the AGTS computer lab.
+A student handbook is accessible on the AGTS website.
 The handbook provides detailed policies, privileges, and procedures for academic and student life.
 Updates and revisions to the handbook are made on a regular basis.
-The monthly campus newsletter, the Communiqué, also serves to keep students informed of updates in procedures and policies.
+The monthly campus email, the Communiqué, also serves to keep students informed of updates in procedures and policies.

-As Christians, the seminary strives to maintain high standards of integrity in all areas of life including interpersonal and community relationships, academic work, and ministry.
-Students, faculty, and staff are expected to live exemplary Christian lives, practicing respect and concern for all people, honesty, appropriate behavior, and wise judgment as outlined in Scripture.
+The seminary strives to maintain high standards of integrity in all areas of life, including interpersonal and community relationships, academic work, and ministry.
+Students, faculty and staff are expected to live exemplary Christian lives, practicing respect and concern for all people, honesty, appropriate behavior and wise judgment as outlined in Scripture.